 This shrub rose can grow very large, so give it plenty of room as pruning will spoil its natural grace.
 It can also resent pruning, which could result in die back.
 The only pruning this rose needs is to remove crossing shoots and old, tired stems.

 Canary Bird is a healthy rose, tolerant of all soil types and shade – avoid planting in a site exposed to cold winds as this can harm the tender buds in spring.

 This shrub rose is fantastic grown as a hedge or trained along a fence.

-AWARDS: Royal Horticultural Society Award Of Garden Merit 1993.
+Winner of the Royal Horticultural Society Award of Garden Merit 1993.